Services

 The United States Congress created the Veterans History Project (VHP) in 2000 as part of the American Folklife Center at the Library of Congress.
 VHP’s purpose is to collect, preserve, and make accessible the personal accounts of America’s wartime veterans so future generations may hear directly from them and better understand their selfless service.

 The following resources are for people seeking information or assistance applying for Federal Grants.
+Please contact our office for additional information or assistance.

 Internships are an excellent opportunity for students interested in pursuing a career in politics or government.
 Internships are offered in the Washington, D.C. office, as well as our 9th District office in Southern Pines.